dereksonderegger/444/docs/21_Functions.md

         microbenchmark::microbenchmark( duniform( seq(-4,12,by=.0001), 4, 8) )
         ```
         In particular, look at the median time for evaluation.
     d) Instead of using a `for` loop, it might have been easier to use our standard `dplyr::mutate` command with an `ifelse()` command.
-Rewrite your code to make a data frame, then run the `dplyr::mutate` command with an `ifelse()` command to produce a new results column and return that results column.
+Rewrite your function to run the `dplyr::mutate` command with an `ifelse()` command to produce a new results column and return that results column.
 Verify that your function works correctly by producing a plot, and also run the `microbenchmark()`.
 Which version of your function was easier to write?
 Which ran faster?

 2. I very often want to provide default values to a parameter that I pass to a function.
 For example, it is so common for me to use the `pnorm()` and `qnorm()` functions on the standard normal, that R will automatically use `mean=0` and `sd=1` parameters unless you tell R otherwise.
 To get that behavior, we just set the default parameter values in the definition.
 When the function is called, the user specified value is used, but if none is specified, the defaults are used.
 Look at the help page for the functions `dunif()`, and notice that there are a number of default parameters.
 For your `duniform()` function provide default values of `0` and `1` for `a` and `b`.
 Demonstrate that your function is appropriately using the given default values.

+3. A common data processing step is to *standardize* numeric variables by subtracting the mean and dividing by the standard deviation.
+Create a function that takes a vector of numerical values and produces an output vector of the standardized values.
+We will then apply this function to each numeric column in a data frame using the `dplyr::mutate_if()` command. *This is often done in model algorithms that rely on numerical optimization methods to find a solution.
+By keeping the scales of different predictor covariates the same, the numerical optimization routines generally work better.*

+    ```r
+    standardize <- function(x){
+      ## What goes here?
+    }

+    data( 'iris' )
+    # Graph the pre-transformed data.
+    ggplot(iris, aes(x=Sepal.Length, y=Sepal.Width, color=Species)) +
+      geom_point() +
+      labs(title='Pre-Transformation')

+    # Standardize the numeric columns
+    iris.z <- iris %>% mutate_if( is.numeric, standardize )

+    # Graph the post-transformed data.
+    ggplot(iris.z, aes(x=Sepal.Length, y=Sepal.Width, color=Species)) +
+      geom_point() +
+      labs(title='Post-Transformation')
+    ```

+4. A common statistical requirement is to create bootstrap confidence intervals for a model statistic.
+This is done by repeatedly re-sampling with replacement from our original sample data, running the analysis, and saving the statistic of interest.
+Below is a function `boot.lm` that bootstraps the linear model using case re-sampling.

+    ```r
+    #' Calculate bootstrap CI for an lm object
+    #'
+    #' @param model
+    #' @param N
+    boot.lm <- function(model, N=1000){
+      data    <- model$model  # Extract the original data
+      formula <- model$terms  # and model formula used

+      # Start the output data frame with the full sample statistic
+      output <- broom::tidy(model) %>%
+        select(term, estimate) %>%
+        spread(term, estimate)

+      for( i in 1:N ){
+        data <- data %>% sample_frac( replace=TRUE )
+        model.boot <- lm( formula, data=data)
+        coefs <- broom::tidy(model.boot) %>%
+          select(term, estimate) %>%
+          spread(term, estimate)
+        output <- output %>% rbind( coefs )
+      }

+      return(output)
+    }

+    # Run the function on a model
+    m <- lm( Volume ~ Girth, data=trees )
+    boot.dist <- boot.lm(m)

+    # If boot.lm() works, then the following produces a nice graph
+    boot.dist %>% gather('term','estimate') %>%
+      ggplot( aes(x=estimate) ) +
+      geom_histogram()
+    ```

+    This code does not correctly calculate a bootstrap sample for the model coefficients.
+Figure out where the mistake is.  *Hint: Even if you haven't studied the bootstrap, my description above gives enough information about the bootstrap algorithm to figure this out.*